uparma/uparma-lib/README.md

 same problem becomes cumbersome as the parameters have to be translated.

-The Universal Parameter Mapper Project addresses this problem by offering a standard independent mappings between different styles.
+The Universal Parameter Mapper Project addresses this problem by offering a standard independent mapping between different styles.

 APIs